 Mrs Mkonde, mother, super-entrepreneur and owner of an entire business empire.

-Her family, and other families in the community, no longer face hunger, and her eldest three children are at college studying nursing, IT and insurance.
-And it all began with a £22 loan and training from MicroLoan.
+Her family, and other families in the community, no longer face hunger, and her eldest three children went to college to study nursing, IT and insurance.
+And it all began with a £13 loan and training from MicroLoan.

 Every £25 fundraised for the WLA Coachathon will give a woman like Mrs Mkonde the chance to start her entrepreneurial journey.
 Thanks to your donation, she will be able to feed her family, send her children to school and pay for healthcare in emergencies.
 Families and communities will be transformed thanks to your support.